harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 ![Credit Card Application Demo App](static/creditcardapprovalapp.gif)

+## Reference pipeline

+Find a reference pipeline for this tutorial [here](https://github.com/harness-community/mlops-creditcard-approval-model/blob/main/sample-mlops-pipeline.yaml).
+Make sure to replace all placeholder and sample values if you reuse this pipeline.

 ## Next steps

 Congratulations!
-The following checklist will provide you with an overview of what we have accomplished together:
+The following checklist will provide you with an overview of what you have accomplished:

 - [x] Build and push an image for this project
 - [x] Run security scans on the container image